-New York City Highlights Tour: Top Manhattan Attractions by Bus, Foot, and Subway
+New York City Highlights Tour: Top Manhattan Attractions by Bus or Foot and Subway

-A 3-6 hour tour, which includes Central Park & Strawberry Fields, The Dakota Apartments, Lincoln Center, the American Museum of Natural History, Uptown & Harlem, The Apollo Theater, Museum Mile, posh stores of Fifth Avenue, The Plaza Hotel, Trump Tower & Tiffany's, Rockefeller Center, St Patrick's Cathedral, Times Square, the Empire State Building, Madison Square Park, the famous Flatiron Building, quaint Greenwich Village, SoHo's shopping mecca, bargains on Canal Street, Chinatown & Little Italy, TriBeCa, Foley Square's Courthouses, City Hall, the majestic Brooklyn Bridge, St Paul's Chapel (the 9/11 "Little Chapel that Stood,") Trinity Church, Wall St and the Charging Bull sculpture, Battery Park, the World Trade Center Site, across the Manhattan Bridge into Brooklyn and Downtown Brooklyn with views of the NYC skyline.
+A 3-6 hour tour, which can include the following sites, depending on length of tour: Central Park & Strawberry Fields, The Dakota Apartments, Lincoln Center, the American Museum of Natural History, Uptown & Harlem, The Apollo Theater, Museum Mile, posh stores of Fifth Avenue, The Plaza Hotel, Trump Tower & Tiffany’s, Rockefeller Center, St Patrick’s Cathedral, Times Square, the Empire State Building, Madison Square Park, the famous Flatiron Building, quaint Greenwich Village, SoHo’s shopping mecca, bargains on Canal Street, Chinatown & Little Italy, TriBeCa, Foley Square’s Courthouses, City Hall, the majestic Brooklyn Bridge, St Paul’s Chapel (the 9/11 “Little Chapel that Stood,”) Trinity Church, Wall St and the Charging Bull sculpture, Battery Park, the 9/11 Memorial & the World Trade Center Site, over the Manhattan Bridge into Brooklyn and Fulton Ferry Landing with stunning views of the NYC skyline.

 Where to Start?